Neighbourhood Boundaries

 North Jubilee could be merged in to Fernwood and Oaklands more easily than with South Jubilee.
 The crossroads of Fort and Richmond are very distinct in terms of neighbourhoods, there are so many areas converting at that point.
 I think North Jubilee should be partially merged with South Jubilee.
 The areas North of Fort and Richmond should be with Fernwood and Oaklands.
 The area closest to the hospital by Foul Bay could be part of Jubilee, or Oakland or Fernwood could be extended.

-SJ74 almost 3 years ago
+SJ74 over 3 years ago

 Only properties included within DCAP area should be included in the Downtown Harris Green neighbourhood.
 And more broadly, only properties included under their particular LAP should be included within the relevant neighbourhood.
 Why should any CALUC/NA have to be familiar with the LAPs of neighbourhoods other than their own?
 Additionally, there have been a few "housekeeping" issues regarding boundary changes that have been talked about for 15 years, but some of these changes seem random and no rationale has been offered to support them.
 Why such sweeping changes?

-Gidget almost 3 years ago
+Gidget over 3 years ago

 You should include the Royal Museum and the BC Legislature in Downtown